Remi-Gau/dicom_2_BIDS/README.md

 ## TO DO
 -   extract participant weight from header and put in tsv file?
--   subject renaming should be more flexible
 -   allow for removal of more than 9 dummy scans
--   simpify deleting files

 ## CONTENT